Ville Valo: Collaborations and solo career

 In August 2018, it was announced that Valo would be reuniting with Agents to record songs (including previously unreleased ones) by late Finnish singer-songwriter Rauli "Badding" Somerjoki.
 Valo described the project as a huge honour, having been a fan of Somerjoki and Agents since childhood.
 Ville Valo & Agents made their live debut at the 2018 Emma Gala.
 Their self-titled album was released on 15 February 2019, and it debuted at number one on the Finnish Albums Chart, going gold in less than a week.
 The group then began a tour of Finland, which concluded in August 2019, a year after the project's initial announcement.
-According to Valo, the collaboration was always intended to remain "short but sweet", thus Valo and Agents disbanded after the tour.
-At the 2019 Radio SuomiRock awards ceremony, Ville Valo & Agents received the award for Rock Achievement of the Year, while "Ikkunaprinsessa" was named Song of the Year.
-They also received three Emma Award nominations.
+According to Valo, the partnership was always intended to remain "short but sweet", thus he and Agents parted ways after the tour.
+Their collaboration would go on to receive three Emma Award nominations.

 On 20 March 2020, Valo released the surprise EP Gothica Fennica Vol. 1, under the moniker VV.
 Two of its three tracks charted in Finland.
-Valo was later named Artist of the Year at the Radio SuomiRock awards ceremony, while "Run Away from the Sun" received the award for Song of the Year.
 In April 2022, Valo released "Loveletting", the first single from his debut solo album Neon Noir, which was released on 13 January 2023.
-It chaterted in six countries, debuting at number one in Finland and number four in Germany.
+It charted in six countries, debuting at number one in Finland and number four in Germany.
+It would also go on to win in the rock category at the Emma Awards.
 In support of the album, Valo embarked on a world tour beginning in January 2023.
-His backing band consists of guitarists Mikko Virta and Sampo Sundström, bassist Juho Vehmanen and drummer Risto Rikala.
+His backing band consists of lead guitarist Mikko Virta, rhythm guitarist Sampo Sundström, bassist Juho Vehmanen and drummer Risto Rikala.
+In September, Valo embarked on a North American co-headlining tour with Black Veil Brides.
+They also collaborated on a cover of "Temple of Love" by The Sisters of Mercy, which was released in June.
+The Neon Noir supporting tour concluded at London's Royal Albert Hall on 10 May 2024.